O Jesus Light Of Bethlehem – Hymn Lyric

 That, when Truth came from heaven to earth,

-All fair and straight His should be.
+All fair and straight His path should be.

 He was not born in common wise,